embassy-rs/embassy/tests/lpc55/README.md

 ## Conformance test

-`usb_{hs,fs}_conformance` expose one vendor interface with two alternate settings — alt 0 has bulk OUT, bulk IN and interrupt IN, alt 1 has isochronous OUT and IN — plus a vendor control protocol the host uses to set a mode, trigger single transfers and read back device-side counters.
-The firmware is one generic implementation in [`src/conformance.rs`](src/conformance.rs) parameterised per controller, so the two runs are directly comparable.
+`usb_{hs,fs}_conformance` expose one vendor interface with two alternate settings.
+Alt 0 has bulk OUT, bulk IN, and interrupt IN.
+Alt 1 has isochronous OUT and IN.
+The host uses a vendor control protocol to set modes, trigger transfers, and read device counters.

+Both controller binaries use the generic implementation in [`src/conformance.rs`](src/conformance.rs), so their results are directly comparable.

 `host/conformance.py` owns every host-observable expectation and runs these phases in order:

-1. **descriptors** — negotiated link speed from sysfs (480 or 12 Mbps), endpoint packet sizes, two alternate settings on interface 0.
+1. **descriptors**: negotiated link speed from sysfs (480 or 12 Mbps), endpoint packet sizes, and two alternate settings on interface 0.
-2. **control_data** — vendor control echo at 0, 1, 63, 64, 65 and 200 bytes, covering the
+2. **control_data**: vendor control echo at 0, 1, 63, 64, 65 and 200 bytes, covering the
-   multi-packet `ControlPipe::data_out` loop, the exact-EP0-packet boundary and a request with no data stage.
+   multi-packet `ControlPipe::data_out` loop, the exact-EP0-packet boundary, and a request with no data stage.
-3. **control_reject** — an unsupported vendor request must STALL, and the next request must succeed, proving `ControlPipe::setup` cleared the EP0 stall.
+3. **control_reject**: an unsupported vendor request must STALL.
+The next request must succeed to prove that `ControlPipe::setup` cleared the EP0 stall.
-4. **bulk_echo** — round-trip at 0, 1, 7, 8, 63, 64, 65, mps−1, mps, mps+1 and 3·mps bytes.
+4. **bulk_echo**: round-trip at 0, 1, 7, 8, 63, 64, 65, mps−1, mps, mps+1 and 3·mps bytes.
-   The odd lengths cover erratum USB.5 on high speed, the multiples of mps cover zero-length packet termination, and 0 must round-trip a ZLP.
+   The odd lengths cover erratum USB.5 on high speed.
+The mps multiples cover zero-length packet termination, and 0 must round-trip a ZLP.
-5. **bulk_sink** — a sustained multi-packet OUT stream checked against a stream-offset ramp.
+5. **bulk_sink**: a sustained multi-packet OUT stream checked against a stream-offset ramp.
-6. **multi_packet_in** — a device-driven IN stream, which on high speed is one 3584-byte hardware-packetized slot write plus a 512-byte one.
+6. **multi_packet_in**: a device-driven IN stream.
+At high speed, this uses one 3584-byte hardware-packetized slot write followed by a 512-byte write.
-7. **halt** — `SET_FEATURE(ENDPOINT_HALT)` on bulk IN with a reply already armed (the EPSKIP reclaim path) and on bulk OUT with a read pending; `GET_STATUS` in both states; a transfer that must STALL on the wire; `clear_halt`; and an exact echo afterwards, which is the data-toggle-reset proof.
+7. **halt**: `SET_FEATURE(ENDPOINT_HALT)` on bulk IN with a reply already armed (the EPSKIP reclaim path), and on bulk OUT with a read pending.
+The phase checks `GET_STATUS` in both states and requires a transfer to STALL on the wire.
+It then clears the halt and requires an exact echo to prove that the data toggle reset.
-8. **configuration_cycle** — `SET_CONFIGURATION(0)` must surface as `Disabled` to the endpoint
-   tasks, and `SET_CONFIGURATION(1)` must bring the endpoints back.
+8. **configuration_cycle**: `SET_CONFIGURATION(0)` must surface as `Disabled` to the endpoint tasks, and `SET_CONFIGURATION(1)` must bring the endpoints back.
-9. **alt_and_iso** — switching to alt setting 1 must disable the bulk endpoints, `GET_INTERFACE`
-   must report 1, then 128 isochronous OUT packets and 128 isochronous IN packets each way with an 80 % delivery floor and a per-packet payload check, then a return to alt 0 and an exact bulk echo.
+9. **alt_and_iso**: switching to alt setting 1 must disable the bulk endpoints, and `GET_INTERFACE` must report 1.
+The host then transfers 128 isochronous OUT packets and 128 isochronous IN packets, with an 80 % delivery floor and a per-packet payload check.
+The phase ends by returning to alt 0 and checking an exact bulk echo.
-10. **interrupt_in** — four triggered interrupt IN packets of 1, 8, 15 and 16 bytes.
+10. **interrupt_in**: four triggered interrupt IN packets of 1, 8, 15 and 16 bytes.

-The device then checks what only it can see — no payload mismatches, no buffer overflows, at least two `Disabled` reports, traffic in both bulk directions, exactly four interrupt packets — and prints `Test OK`.
+The device then checks its private state: no payload mismatches, no buffer overflows, at least two `Disabled` reports, traffic in both bulk directions, and exactly four interrupt packets.
+It prints `Test OK` if all checks pass.

 Both host scripts and the firmware use the same ramp as `examples/lpc55s69/scripts/usb_throughput.py`: byte `k` of a payload is `(k % 512) as u8`.

-Full speed runs its isochronous endpoints at **512** bytes rather than the 1023-byte full-speed maximum.
-Two 1023-byte isochronous endpoints do not fit the 1 ms frame's 90 % periodic budget, and a 1023-byte full-speed isochronous IN through a high-speed hub's transaction translator only survives one packet per URB on a typical host — multi-packet URBs come back truncated.
-The 1023-byte allocation boundary itself is covered by `usb_alloc` on both controllers.
+Full speed uses **512-byte** isochronous endpoints instead of the 1023-byte maximum.
+Two 1023-byte isochronous endpoints exceed the 1 ms frame's 90 % periodic budget.

+A high-speed hub's transaction translator limits 1023-byte full-speed isochronous IN transfers to one packet per URB on a typical host.
+Multi-packet URBs return truncated data. `usb_alloc` covers the 1023-byte allocation boundary on both controllers.

 ## Throughput reference and gate